Belal Muhammad

 Belal Muhammad (born July 9, 1988) is an American professional mixed martial artist who currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Welterweight Champion.
-As of November 18, 2025, he is #2 in the UFC welterweight rankings and as of August 19, 2025, he is #13 in the UFC men's pound-for-pound rankings.
+As of June 9, 2026, he is #7 in the Meta UFC welterweight rankings.
 A professional since 2012, he has also competed for Bellator and Titan FC.

 Background

 Muhammad was born and raised in Chicago, Illinois, to Palestinian parents.
 He has four siblings: an older brother, older sister and two younger brothers.
 He wrestled at Bogan High School where he had future PFL champion Louis Taylor as his wrestling coach.
 Taylor was later instrumental in training Muhammad for the latter's amateur career.
 He studied to become a lawyer and graduated from the University of Illinois at Urbana-Champaign.

 Mixed martial arts career

 Shortly after a TKO victory over Steve Carl to become the Titan Fighting Championships Welterweight Champion, and push his record to 9–0, Muhammad signed with the UFC in 2016.